-If a model fails to meet one or more standards and is not found to be acceptable by the Commission, the modeling organization may file an appeal with the Commission and request a meeting with the Commission in order to provide additional information and data to the Commission to justify that the model complies with the Commission's standards and other requirements.
+If a model fails to meet one or more standards and is not found to be acceptable by the Commission, the modeling organization may file an appeal with the Commission and request a meeting with the Commission in open and/or closed session in order to provide additional information and data to the Commission to justify that the model complies with the Commission's standards and other requirements.
 The appeal process is specified in the Acceptability Process of the Report of Activities.